intercellular/cell/README.md

-# How does this make a difference?
+# What problems this solves

 ## 1. There is No God (There is No Framework)